marcomq/xml_to_json_rs/README.md

         json!({ "b": [{ "@href": "#self", "#text": "simple" }  , {"c": { "@class": "my_class", "d": [{ "#text": "D" }, { "#text": "1" }] } }   ] })
     );
 ```

+### Why not use quick-xml for parsing?

+Quick-xml is a great and fast library but unfortunately doesn't support parsing json arrays - except if you force it by using structs.
+In addition, quick-xml cannot easily change the name of the field of the inner text XML value - it is always `$text`, which can cause trouble when using it in combination with MongoDB.
+Therefore, this library uses RoXmlTree for parsing and has additional functionality to change keys.

+Quick-xml is still a good library and can be used easily to serialize JSON back to XML.
+RoXmltree doesn't support serializing back to XML, so using quick-xml is a good alternative.